 Configuration File

-When the user first invokes nlds from the command line or issues a command
+When the user invokes nlds from the command line or issues a command

 from the nlds_client.clientlib API, a configuration file is required in the

-This configuration file is JSON formatted and contains the authentication credentials required by:
+This configuration file is JSON formatted and contains information required to perform NLDS requests, including the URL of the NLDS server, the user’s details and the authentication credentials required by:

 The OAuth server